RomeroRodriguezD/homography-with-OpenCV/readme.md

 # Homography with OpenCV #

-Using perspective transformation to put an image inside another, regardless of the orientation.
+Using perspective transformation and masking to put an image inside another.
+This could be easily done by catching the reference points of both images and then applying the right operations.

 **Creating the source matrix**